 - Luxurious desserts in endless permutations of honey, phyllo dough, pistachios, and sugar

-We Google tallest mountain in Saudi Arabia and drive to it.
-On the way we purchase camping gear (more on that later).
-The road into the mountain is narrow and has numerous cut-backs.
-Curtains of thick fog pass in front of us as we ascend.
-Condensation collects on the windows.
+We Googled tallest mountain in Saudi Arabia and drove to it.
+On the way we purchased camping gear (more on that later).
+The road to the mountain was narrow and had numerous cut-backs.
+Curtains of thick fog passed in front of us as we ascended.
+Condensation collected on the windows.
 This is not the scorching desert I’d imagined.

 Beautiful scenery that challenges Yosemite.
 Is every tall, breathtaking mountain view in the world the same?
 Is the experience of staring across the Saudi highlands reproducible anywhere?
 Or is this experience in some way unique?

 Eason almost gets us killed by not checking his mirrors when changing lanes.
 The angry driver tails us, but I gesture apologetically and he gives up the chase.
 We pull over and let him pass us.
 It’s my turn to do the driving.

 Troops of monkeys are stationed at the elbow of every cutback on the road downhill.
 When I get out to take a piss most of them scatter, but a few brave ones cautiously approach me.
 I see monkeys playing with litter, chasing each other around, mothers with their babies clinging to their stomachs.
 Thousands and thousands of monkeys.
 Do they gather this close to the highway because people feed them?
 If so, then why are they so cautious?

 We approach the coastal plain.
 The rise of the land prevents us from seeing the Red Sea, but Google Maps promises that it’s just beyond the horizon.
 Extremely hot and sticky.
 My glasses fog up the moment I leave the car.